 - Boil the pasta: While the ground beef cooks, boil the pasta until al dente.

-- Saute the veggies: In the same skillet, add the oil, broccoli, onions, and garlic and sauté.
-Then, sprinkle flour on top, tossing to coat.
+- Sauté the veggies: In the same skillet, add the oil, broccoli, onions, and garlic, and cook until tender.
+Then sprinkle flour on top and toss to coat.

 - Add the ground beef and cooked pasta: Stir in the cooked ground beef and pasta, and serve warm.